High order three part split symplectic integrators: Efficient techniques for the long time simulation of the disordered discrete nonlinear Schroedinger equation: Integration of the Disordered Discrete Nonlinear Schr o dinger Equation

-In order to evaluate the efficiency of the SIs (\ref{eq:ABC_2}), (\ref{eq:ABC_4}) and (\ref{eq:ABC_6}) we compare their performance to that of other numerical techniques.
-In \cite{FKS09,SKKF09,LBKSF10,BLSKF11} numerical integration schemes based on traditional two part split SIs were applied for the integration of Hamiltonian (\ref{HDNLS}).
-These approaches were based on the split of (\ref{HDNLS}) in two parts as $\mathcal{A}=A$ and $\mathcal{B}=B+C$, and the application of second order SIs of the so--called SABA--family \cite{LR01}.
+In order to evaluate the efficiency of the integration schemes presented in Sect.~\ref{sec:3}, we compare their performance to that of other numerical techniques.
+In \cite{FKS09,SKKF09,LBKSF10,BLSKF11} numerical integration schemes based on traditional two part split SIs were applied for the integration of Hamiltonian (\ref{HDDNLS}).
+These approaches were based on the split of (\ref{HDDNLS}) in two parts as $\mathcal{A}=A$ and $\mathcal{B}=B+C$, and the application of second order SIs of the so--called SABA--family \cite{LR01}; note that the SABA$_1$ integrator is more popularly known as the St\"{o}rmer-Verlet leapfrog integrator.

 In our study we implement the second order SI SABA$_2$ using the split $H_D=\mathcal{A}+\mathcal{B}$.
 The integration of the $\mathcal{A}$ part is performed according to (\ref{eq:LA}), while different approaches for approximating the action of $e^{\tau L_{\mathcal{B}}}=e^{\tau L_{B+C}}$ are followed.
 In \cite{FKS09,SKKF09} a numerical scheme based on Fourier transforms was implemented (see appendix of \cite{SKKF09} for more details) leading to a second order integrator with 5 steps, which we name SIFT$^2$ in the following.
 Another approach is to split the $\mathcal{B}$ part in two integrable parts as $\mathcal{B}=B+C$ and use the SABA$_2$ SI to approximate its solution.
 This means that we perform two successive two part splits in order to integrate $H_D$.
 This approach leads to a second order SI with 13 steps which we name SS$^2$ (this scheme corresponds to the PQ method used in \cite{BLSKF11}).

-In addition, based on two part split SIs we construct an integrator of order higher than two by applying the composition procedure (\ref{eq:CompYosh}) to the SS$^2$ integrator \cite{Comment}.
-In this way we construct a fourth order SI with 37 simple steps which, to the best of our knowledge, has never being used before for the integration of the DNLS system, and we call it SS$^4$.
+Extending the approach to split $H_D$ (\ref{HDDNLS}) in two parts where the $\mathcal{A}=A$ is integrable and the $\mathcal{B}=B+C$ part is approximately integrated either by another two part split SI or by an appropriate Fourier transform scheme, we construct fourth order integrators, which, to the best of our knowledge, have never being used before for the integration of the DDNLS system.
+In particular, by applying the composition procedure (\ref{eq:CompYosh}) to the SS$^2$ integrator we construct a fourth order integrator with 37 simple steps that we call SS$^4$.
+Following a similar approach for the SIFT$^2$ integrator we obtain a fourth order integrator with 13 steps, which we name SIFT$^4$.